DYLN: 2019: Rings

-2020: DYLN_02
+2020: Stef Lang_02

-Pulling inspiration from Beyonce, Missy Elliot, The Black Eyed Peas, and Run The Jewels, DYLN started crafting a new style incorporating her ability to talk-rap and sing full-range simultaneously.
-Her most recent EP "DYLN_02," dips into a more moody, female empowerment landscape, exuding confidence, attitude, and swagger.
-She wrote and co-produced the EP "DYLN_02" with her husband during the pandemic and released it in December 2020 and it was featured on playlists such as New Music Friday and Alternate R&B, amassing over a million streams.
+She wrote and co-produced her most recent EP, Stef Lang_02 with her husband and released it in December 2020.

 Musical style

-The genre of DYLN's music has been described as pop with r&b and electronic undertones, often using hip-hop influences.
-Her latest EP "DYLN_02" includes her wide-ranging vocals in songs like "Shower" as well as her talk-rapping style in "Quit Talkin’" and showcases influences to the likes of Beyoncé, Missy Elliot and The Black Eyed Peas.
+The genre of Lang's music has been described as pop with R&B and electronic undertones, often using hip-hop influences.
+Her latest EP Stef Lang_02 includes her wide-ranging vocals in songs like "Shower" as well as her talk-rapping style in "Quit Talkin’" and showcases influences to the likes of Beyoncé, Missy Elliot and The Black Eyed Peas.
 About her songwriting process, she says, "My philosophy is to write real songs," often crediting influences like Kid Cudi and Robyn, whose themes of darkness and sadness have molded her music.

-DYLN is also a music producer, often producing songs on her own, which is an unusual skill set not often seen.
-Her musical style remains empowering and arty while standing at the forefront of contemporary mainstream music.
-Music blog PressPlayOk referred to her music as having "unforgettable style," and later stated, "Proclaiming this NYC gal as a future pop queen.
+Music blog PressPlayOk stated, "Proclaiming this NYC gal as a future pop queen.
 Not to be missed."
-Notable music blog Hillydilly wrote, "You ought to know her new song, 'Better Things.'
-It’s one pulsating and filled with attitude."
-It was added to their Songs of the Week playlist.
+Lang is also a music producer, often producing songs on her own.